 To top it all off, creating Facebook ads is a piece of cake.
 All you need is a catchy headline, an aesthetically-pleasing image, a description, and a link.
 Apart from this, the Facebook Ads Manager is extremely simple to use and test numerous ad sets, giving you the chance to see what works best.

-If your business works with a strong visual component, you should also consider using Instagram Ads.
+If your business works with a strong visual component, like for example Moderne Child does, you should also consider using Instagram Ads.
 Since it’s a subsidiary of Facebook, the algorithm is pretty much the same where targeting is concerned, allowing to target an audience that will respond more to visual content.

 Search Engine Optimization